za/mamoslack/README.md

 # Slash command
-It should support a variety of command but for now we'll implement a command to search Google Sites for certain keywords.
+It should support a variety of command but for now we'll implement a command to search private Google Sites for certain keywords.
 Example:-

 ```
 /alpha search ezsms faq